Welcome to Smith SUmmer Research Fellows (SURF!) Program at The Clark Science Center.

 Stipend payment: If you receive an award, your stipend will be transferred via Direct Deposit (if you have it set up) or mailed as a check to the address you give on your application form.

 Housing: The Smith SURF! program does not include housing.
 You are responsible for your own housing over the summer.
 Please contact Student Services.
-They will have summer housing forms available around April 1.
+They will have a summer housing application from available on their website around April 15.
+Around that time there will also be an email sent to all students from firstname.lastname@example.org entitled "Summer Housing Form Information."

 Questions?
 Come ask Margaret Lamb in McConnell 214 or Heather McQueen in Burton 117 or email: email@example.com